youssef-mansor/TheAgentCompany/workspaces/tasks/pm-send-hello-message/task.md

-Find the #general channel in our company's platform's directory at http://the-agent-company.com:3000/home and send a 'Hi' on the channel.
+Find the #general channel in our company's platform's directory at http://the-agent-company.com:3000/home Send a message on the channel.
+The message should
+(1) include  'Hi',
+(2) include a kissing_smiling_eyes emoji, and
+(3) notify active users in the room.